rancherlabs/support-tools/cleanup-etcd-part-files/README.md

 ## Option B - alternative s3 snapshots
 This script replaces the recurring snapshot functionality in RKE with a Kubernetes job that runs every 12 hours.

+### Changes to restore process
+- You will need to manually take a new snapshot
+- Download the snapshot from S3 on all etcd nodes
+- Rename the old snapshot to the new snapshot filename
+- Restore the S3 snapshot in Rancher UI by selecting the new snapshot name.

 ### Installation
 - Disable recurring snapshots in Rancher/RKE